OfferZen-Community/developer-mentoring/docs/introduction/welcome.md

 ## Welcome!

-This guide was initially developed by [OfferZen](https://www.offerzen.com/) as part of it's Project Thrive intitiative - a mentoring program that has helped over 250 pairs of developers level each other up over the last couple years.
-Mentors and mentees came from startups through enterprise, from Europe through Africa.
+This guide was initially developed by [OfferZen](https://www.offerzen.com/) as part of it's [Project Thrive intitiative](/introduction/about-project-thrive) - a mentoring program that has helped over 250 pairs of developers level each other up over the last couple years.
+Mentors and mentees came from different typs of busienesses - from startups through to enterprises - and from throughout Europe and Africa.
 You can read more about the projects history in the next section.
 Through the project, they learned a lot about what makes developer mentoring successful.
 They open-sourced these learning, resources, and carricula and this guide.

 The guide and initiative is now maintained by members of the community from both within and without of OfferZen.

 ## Purpose of this Guide
-The purpose of this guide is to provide you with the tips and frameworks to help intitaite and make the most of a developer mentoring relationship.
+The purpose of this guide is to provide you with the tips and frameworks to help intitaite and make the most of a tech mentoring relationship.

 ## How to use this guide
 This guide breaks down different aspects of the mentoring relationship.
 It is centred around single mentor-mentee pairs.
 It'll outline the expectations of both mentors and mentees and mentoring best practices, as well as provide some helpful frameworks around which to structure the mentoring relationship.&#x20;